 From You Flowers offers affordable classic and modern designs.
-This online florist partners with local flower shops to offer a range of options, from $28 to $145.
+This online florist partners with local flower shops to provide a range of options from $28 to $145.
 “Congratulations” arrangements offer flower selections such as roses, orchids, lilies, carnations, and more.
 Same-day delivery is available for orders placed before the cut-off time.

 3) The Bouqs ($$)

 The Bouqs brings a focus on freshness, with a modern look and eco-friendly packaging.
 “Congratulations” arrangements start at $39 and range to $120.
 You’ll find many lush bouquets with flowers from irises to chrysanthemums, ranunculus to carnations.
 Same- and next-day delivery are available nationwide.

 4) Ode à la Rose ($$$)